 The following are the health benefits of dairy products for infants-

-- Calcium – They are a good source of calcium, a nutrient that promotes the development of strong and healthy bones.
+- Dairy products being a good source of calcium helps develop strong and healthy bones.

-- Protein-Protein is a source of energy for the body and aids in the growth and development of organs and tissues.
+- Dairy products also provide protein, which is a source of energy for the body and aids in the growth and development of organs and tissues.

-- Calories – Your little one may not be taking in enough calories for growth and energy.
-Taking a little bit of dairy goes a long way towards preventing fatigue and promoting proper joint and organ development.
+- Your little one may not be taking in enough calories for growth and energy.
+Taking a little bit of dairy goes a long way in preventing fatigue and promoting proper joint and organ development.

 What If Your Baby is Allergic to Dairy?

 If your baby is allergic to dairy, then you may notice the following symptoms of dairy allergy in breastfed babies:

 - Crying for long periods after being fed